holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/06_ai_art/lesson_plan.md

     - Picture of kids sneaking out of house
     - Give around 7-10 minutes
 - Reflect
-    - What was easy?
-    - What was hard?
+    - How is this an example of a function?
+        - Text input, picture output
+        - Don't need to understand the details of what's going on inside function
-    - Why did AI struggle to produce certain types of images
+    - Why did AI struggle to produce certain types of images?
+        - Always pull coversation back to "data"
+            - Lots of people smiling because lots of "data"
+            - Difficult to get people behind couch because not much "data"
+    - How should we compensate artists?
     - Discuss how easy it is to make disinformation of people sneaking **into** house

 ### Extensions